St John's College, Cambridge: History

 The site was originally occupied by the Hospital of St John the Evangelist, probably founded around 1200.
 The hospital infirmary was located where the east end of the current chapel now stands.
 By 1470 Thomas Rotherham, Chancellor of the university, extended to the hospital the privileges of membership of the university.
 This led to St John's House, as it was then known, being conferred the status of a college.
 By the early 16th century the hospital was dilapidated and suffering from a lack of funds.
 Lady Margaret Beaufort, having endowed Christ's College, sought to found a new college, and chose the hospital site at the suggestion of John Fisher, her chaplain and Bishop of Rochester.
 However, Lady Margaret died without having mentioned the foundation of St John's in her will, and it was largely the work of Fisher that ensured that the college was founded.
 He had to obtain the approval of King Henry VIII of England, the Pope through the intermediary Polydore Vergil, and the Bishop of Ely to suppress the religious hospital (which by then held only a Master and three Augustinian brethren) and convert it to a college.

 The college received its charter on 9 April 1511.
 Further complications arose in obtaining money from the estate of Lady Margaret to pay for the foundation, and it was not until 22 October 1512 that a codicil was obtained in the court of the Archbishop of Canterbury.
 In November 1512 the Court of Chancery allowed Lady Margaret's executors to pay for the foundation of the college from her estates.
 When the executors took over they found most of the old hospital buildings beyond repair, but they repaired the chapel and incorporated it into the new college.
 A kitchen and hall were added, and an imposing gate tower was constructed for the College Treasury.
 The doors were to be closed each day at dusk, sealing the monastic community from the outside world.

-Over the course of the following five hundred years, the college expanded westwards towards the River Cam, and now has twelve courts, the most of any Oxford or Cambridge College.
+Over the following five hundred years, the college expanded westwards towards the River Cam and now has twelve courts, the most of any Oxford or Cambridge College.
 The first three courts are arranged in enfilade.

 The college has retained its relationship with Shrewsbury School since 1578 when the headmaster Thomas Ashton assisted in drawing up ordinances to govern the school.
 Under these rulings, the borough bailiffs (mayors after 1638) had the power to appoint masters, with Ashton's old college, St John's, having an academic veto.
 Since then, the appointment of Johnian academics to the governing body, and the historic awards of 'closed' Shrewsbury Exhibitions, have continued.
 A former Master of St John's, Chris Dobson, was an ex officio governor of the school from 2007.

 St John's College first admitted women in October 1981, when K. M. Wheeler was admitted to the fellowship, along with nine female graduate students.
 The first women undergraduates arrived a year later.